 Describe the potential for introduction of invasive species from feed, vehicles, animals, or other equipment, and describe measures to reduce or eliminate introductions.

 e.
+Animal Welfare

+May want to require a copy of vaccine protocols, herd health program, or an animal welfare program.
+May also want to specify how to handle deceased livestock (i.e. location for burial) and timing of dealing with these animals.

+f.
 Other Restrictions

 Describe any restrictions on activities, such as driving, recreational horseback riding, camping, hunting, trapping, use of herding dogs, and pest animal control.
 Often an Agreement will prohibit the use of offroad vehicles (e.g., all-terrain vehicles) or limiting vehicle travel to designated roads.
 All-terrain vehicles (ATVs) are an important management tool for many grazing operations used for everything from checking, treating, and gathering livestock to hauling nutrient supplements to checking and fixing fences.
 Most of these activities cannot be limited to designated roads.
 It is important in the Agreement to distinguish between recreation vehicle use and use of vehicles for management purposes.
 ATVs used for animal management and husbandry should be exempted from restrictions.
 There may be instances of sensitive areas that should be avoided with ATVs, in which case, these areas should be clearly mapped and described in the agreement (also see Item 5.10 Restrictions in Chapter IV.
 MAP Template).